Beginner's Classical Bass is an online course by acclaimed bassist and educator Jason Heath.

 This course is available to stream online, exclusively at Discover Double Bass.

 Renowned bassist, educator, clinician, blogger and podcaster at Contrabass Conversations, Jason Heath is well known as the 'voice of the double bass world'.
-His engaging teaching style and ability to clearly communicate ideas make him one of our most popular tutors at Discover Double Bass.
+His engaging teaching style and ability to clearly communicate ideas make his lessons easy to understand and highly effective.

 This course is designed for new classical double bassists who are ready to learn the fundamentals of technique.